davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 	sudo reboot

-## create group and configure sudo
+## create group and configure sudo, change hostname

-**create a user and assign to a group then configure sudo group**
+**create a user and assign to a group then configure sudo group and change hostname**

 - **1 user**